QuentinRa/intellij-ocaml-plugin/README-dev.md

 **Roadmap**

+* [ ] Can build project using BuildConfiguration and semi-arbitrary data using Dune
+  * [ ] Can build without semi-arbitrary data
+  * [ ] Can generate build configuration from Dune
 * [ ] Can add a SDK from an arbitrary path (I removed the code...)
 * [ ] Can add a "SimpleSDK" (non-opam) | Add Removed Code
 * [ ] Can build project